Skip to main content

 JENTIS has a unique approach to a new architecture that will soon be the standard best practice.
 We are talking about first-party tracking, also known as server-side tracking.
 In this quick guide, we show you the fundamental principles of how JENTIS elements work and what are the differences in approaches that share the same architecture but are different in the core.

-The two main implementation basics are “push” and “pull”.
-You can provide data directly into your JENTIS Server from the frontend (PUSH).
-The other option is to access available data from your frontend elements (such as an existing Data Layer or other HTML elements, Browser APIs, etc.) (PULL).
+The two main implementation basics are “push” and “pull.”
+You can provide data directly into your JENTIS Server from the front end (PUSH) or access available data from your front-end elements, such as an existing Data Layer or other HTML elements, Browser APIs, etc. (PULL).

 Push Data

-With this approach, you will be able to create a custom tracking map that meets your requirements.
-Based on your own requirements, all data is provided from your website application in a structured way.
+This approach allows you to create a custom tracking map that meets your requirements.
+Based on your own requirements, all data from your website application is provided in a structured way.

-• it is more resilient on updates on your website, as the code is integrated natively, and updates will be picked up and not left behind on migration and updates
+• It is more resilient to updates on your website, as the code is integrated natively, and updates will be picked up and not left behind on migration and updates.

 Pull Data